yarbelk/refasta/README.md

       when the number of blocks  == 1, and blocks when greater (verify this)
       - Question: What is the difference between xgroup and block?
 - [ ] Support Outgroup definition in TNT (using outgroup command)
-- [ ] In depth handling of '-h' from the interface; the simple one line usages are not enough.
+- [x] In depth handling of '-h' from the interface; the simple one line usages are not enough.
 - [ ] Structure configuration in such a way that reproducable pipelines can be easily set up, and the pipeline can be saved as a byproduct of a manual run.
+  - [x] switch to using [cli](https://github.com/urfave/cli) for the cli: this supports loading all arguments from the ENV or yaml files.
+  - [ ] Implement loading and saving of pipelines using cli.
+  - [ ] Document said usage
 - [ ] Coherent Errors: All failure modes must have human readable errors, that the bioinformation can use to identify where the bad data is.
 - [ ] Refactor out the sequence specific stuf from tnt into sequence